Background

 And this is, of course, very reminiscent of pathological narcissism.

-Such patients often withdraw completely and retreat into their inner private realm and available to communicate and to interact with others.
+Such patients often withdraw completely and retreat into their inner private realm and are unavailable to communicate and to interact with others.

 This suspension of critical judgment is sometimes an indication of incipient catatonia.